 - Avoid extra delivery costs.
 You don't need to have them posted

-To research ferry timetables and ticket prices, complete your destination and travel date.
+To research timetables and ticket prices to Greek islands, complete your destination and travel date.
 We will show you all the available routes with the corresponding prices clearly communicated.

-In Greece, there is no possibility of a multi-stop-pass to the Greek Islands!
+In Greece, there is no possibility of a multi-stop-pass!

 There are usually promotional campaigns for the so-called "Greek Island Ferry Pass" but these ferry tickets are individual tickets purchased by tour operator's holiday packages.
 You will usually get better prices if you book the flight, hotel, and boat tickets yourself!

-We put in the spotlight some of our favorite customer searches, combining desires with the availability of popular routes to the Greek Islands.
+We put in the spotlight some of our favorite customer searches, combining desires with the availability of popular routes to the Greek Islands by Ferry.

-- Ferry From Athens to Mykonos, Tinos, Paros, Naxos: daily departures with regular ferries, throughout the year.
+- Ferry Athens to Mykonos, Athens-Tinos, Athens-Paros, Athens-Naxos: daily departures with regular ferries, throughout the year.
 High-speed ferries from May to September.

-- Ferry From Crete to Santorini, Ios, Paros, Mykonos: 3 daily high-speed and 1 regular ferry sailing from the port of Heraklion from April to October.
+- Ferry Crete to Santorini, Crete-Ios, Crete-Paros, Crete-Mykonos, Crete-Naxos: 3 daily high-speed and 1 regular ferry sailing from the port of Heraklion from April to October.

 - Corfu to Mykonos or Santorini or Crete: There are no ferry connections from Corfu to the islands in the Aegean.